How Churches can Overcome a Toxic Culture-

 I can be a Christian and reject everything the Bible teaches-

-Nope.
-Nope and more nope.
+Nope, nope and more nope.
 No one comes to faith automatically believing the “right way”.
 We all have to be taught.
 Growth and learning is a lifelong process.
 It is true there is some room for disagreement on some of the particulars of what the “right way” is.
 However, choosing to reject everything God says about Himself as well as what He has to say about sexuality, gender, right and wrong and true justice is basically just rejecting God.
 A person cannot reject God (and/or everything God says about Himself) and still be a Christian.
 Period.
 It just doesn’t work like that.

 Bible knowledge doesn’t matter-

 This unbelievably stupid statement is almost always preceded by a reference to 1st Corinthians 8:1 where the apostle Paul says “knowledge puffs up while love builds up”.
-Context is key in all Bible study.
+Context is ALWAYS key in Bible study.
 A careful reading of the text makes Paul’s intent clear: the apostle Paul wasn’t talking about spiritual or Bible knowledge in general terms.
 The apostle wasn’t encouraging spiritual ignorance.
-He certainly wasn’t suggesting Bible reading is somehow spiritually harmful.
+He certainly wasn’t suggesting Bible study is somehow spiritually harmful.
 He was talking specifically about knowledge related to a particular issue: eating meat that had once been sacrificed to a pagan idol (1st Corinthians 8:1-13).
 There were some arrogant Corinthian church members who had embraced the teaching that meat sacrificed to idols was just meat (which is true) and it was therefore no big deal to eat it.
 They would openly and pridefully eat this meat in public spaces.
 Then they would mock Christians who felt it was sinful to have ANYTHING to do with pagan rites and worship.
 This created all sorts of confusion for less-mature Christians who didn’t understand as long as they did not sacrifice the meat to an idol themselves, then eating the meat someone else had sacrificed and sold in a market at a discounted rate wasn’t a big deal.
 Some of these less mature Christians had returned to idol worship in response to the freedom they saw other Christians exercising.
 Here’s the bottom-line: it is positively absurd to think the man who wrote well over half of the New Testament’s instructive passages was somehow opposed to people learning the Bible.
 It is true that people can become prideful about what they know about the Bible.
 It is also true people can know a lot without ever really applying any of the biblical truth they “know” to their own lives.
 However, those unfortunate realities do not make biblical ignorance somehow superior to Bible knowledge (2nd Peter 1:5).

 Bible knowledge is the most important thing-